55+ Cute, Funny & Different Ways to Say Sorry & Apologize

-When choosing an apology e-card or a greeting card, think about an appropriate (and relevant) image or sentiment related somehow to you, the injured party, or your situation.
+When choosing an e-card or greeting card, think about an appropriate (and relevant) image or sentiment related somehow to you, the injured party, or your situation.
 It will show that you took time and gave thought to the choice that you made.

 Greeting cards are also useful for adding a special touch to an apology.
 Because we associate receiving one with a special occasion or memorable event, they add a level of importance and suggest that your apology is heartfelt.